 When you’re redesigning your home office, start with what your body is telling you.
 Do you find that your back, neck, or shoulders hurt after an 8-hour stretch at your own desk?
 Look into new office chairs that will support your back and shoulders.
 Musculoskeletal disorders are a common cause of lost work hours among telecommuters.
 Your office chair should be completely adjustable to fit your desk, your body, and the placement of your computer.

 A desk with a flexible height is another indispensable piece of office furniture for your home office.
-You might also wat to explore desks that can alternate between typical desks and a standing desk.
+A height adjustable desk is another indispensable piece of office furniture for your home office.
+You might also want to explore desks that can alternate between typical desks and a standing desk.

 Ambiance is Important